sea-bass/turtlebot3_behavior_demos/README.md

 make term
 ```

-To run a basic Gazebo simulation included with the standard TurtleBot3 packages:
+You can verify that display in Docker works by starting a basic Gazebo simulation included in the standard TurtleBot3 packages:

 ```
 make sim
 ```

-To start our demo world and autonomous behaviors
+To start our demo world and autonomous behaviors:

 ```
 make demo-world